yvkozub/curl/docs/ECH.md

     ...lots more output...
 ```

-If you don't get that WARNING at the end of the ``configure`` command, then ECH
+If you do not get that WARNING at the end of the ``configure`` command, then ECH
-isn't enabled, so go back some steps and re-do whatever needs re-doing:-) If you
+is not enabled, so go back some steps and re-do whatever needs re-doing:-) If you
 want to debug curl then you should add ``--enable-debug`` to the ``configure``
 command.